 2013—News outlets reveal that the NSA, under a Top Secret court order, has been Hoovering™ up the phone records of millions of Americans.

-2008—Blackwater begins training at its San Diego facility, despite the Mayor’s objections and a lack of public hearings; a judge says Blackwater’s a person whose rights can’t be violated.
+2008—Despite Mayoral objections and a lack of public hearings, Blackwater opens a training facility in San Diego; a judge says Blackwater’s a person whose rights mustn’t be violated.

 2003—Two top New York Times editors resign in disgrace.
 Curiously, many more do not.

 1989—One man, for a while, stops a line of tanks in Tiananmen Square.

 1976—In Idaho, the $100 million federal Teton Dam fails, killing 14 and causing $2 billion in damages.

 1970—Nixon orders Tom C. Huston to take action against anti-war protestors—he doesn’t specify “legal action.”